Harmonic mappings between singular metric spaces: Introduction

 In~\cite{m98}, Mayer developed a general theory of gradient flows on NPC spaces with successful applications to harmonic mapping.
 The basic setting is an NPC space $L=(L,D)$ together with an energy functional $G\colon L\to \R\cup\{\infty\}$.
 The gradient flow equation

 has been interpreted as a variational formulation:

-The existence and uniqueness of $u(t+h)$ were obtained under mild structural assumptions on $G$; see~\cite[Theorem 1.13]{g98}.
+The existence and uniqueness of $u(t+h)$ were obtained under mild structural assumptions on $G$; see~\cite[Theorem 1.13]{g98} and \cite{j98}.

 In our setting, it is not difficult to show that $L=L^2(X,Y)$ is NPC when $X$ is complete and $Y$ is NPC (see Lemma~\ref{lemma:L2 is NPC}).
-On the other hand, when $X$ has property B, $u\mapsto E(u)$ is a lower semicontinuous convex functional.
+On the other hand, when $X$ has strong property $\B$, $u\mapsto E(u)$ is a lower semicontinuous convex functional.
 Thus as an immediate corollary of~\cite[Theorem 1.13]{m98}, we obtain the following result.

-\bt[Existence and boundedness of gradient flow of the Dirichlet Energy] Assume $X$ has property B and $Y$ is NPC.
+\bt[Existence and boundedness of gradient flow of the Dirichlet Energy] Assume $X$ is $\RCD(K,N)$ and $Y$ is NPC.
 For any starting point $u_0\in KS^{1,2}(X,Y)$ the gradient flow of the Korevaar-Schoen energy exists and $u_t\in KS^{1,2}(X,Y)$ for each $t\geq 0$.
 Moreover, if $X$ has finite $\mu$-measure, then the gradient flow stays bounded for all times. \et

 As an immediate corollary of Theorem~\ref{thm:gradient flow} and the Rellich compactness theorem for Sobolev mappings, we obtain the following corollary. \bc In the setting of Theorem~\ref{thm:gradient flow}, if $X$ is compact and $Y$ is proper, then the flow $u_t$ converges to a constant mapping as $t\to\infty$. \ec